Geometric generalizations of the square sieve, with an application to cyclic covers: Introduction

-Our first main theorem improves upon the trivial bound (\ref{intro_cyclic_trivial}) and approaches, in the limit as $n \rightarrow \infty$ (upon omitting an analysis of how the limit impacts the dependence of the $\ll$-constant on $n$), the upper bound $\left(q^b\right)^{(n + 1) - 1}$ appearing in (\ref{intro_cyclic_Serre}), as long as the defining polynomial $F$ is Dwork-regular.
-We now recall the definition of such a polynomial: \begin{definition} Given a field $L$, a fixed algebraic closure $\bar{L}$ of $L$, and an integer $n \geq 0$, a homogeneous polynomial $H \in L[X_0, \ldots, X_n]$ is called {\emph{Dwork-regular over $L$ with respect to the coordinates $X_0$, $\ldots, X_n$}} if there is no solution in $\P^n_{\overline{L}}$ to the system of equations
+Our first main theorem improves upon the trivial bound (\ref{intro_cyclic_trivial}) as well as (\ref{BrowningVishe}), and approaches, in the limit as $n \rightarrow \infty$ (upon omitting an analysis of how the limit impacts the dependence of the $\ll$-constant on $n$), the upper bound $\left(q^b\right)^{(n + 1) - 1}$ appearing in (\ref{intro_cyclic_Serre}), as long as the defining polynomial $F$ is such that $F(X_0,\ldots,X_n)=0$ defines a nonsingular projective hypersurface.